Dollar slips after geopolitical tensions spur profit-taking

 The dollar index was still on track to notch its fourth straight weekly gain, however, in the wake of some stronger-than-expected U.S. economic data this week.

-President Obama authorized air strikes on Iraq after tens of thousands of Christians fled Islamic State fighters who have crucified and beheaded captives.
+President Obama authorised air strikes on Iraq after tens of thousands of Christians fled Islamic State fighters who have crucified and beheaded captives.

-The dollar held losses despite a report that Russia's defense ministry said Friday it had finished military exercises it was conducting near the border with Ukraine.
+The dollar held losses despite a report that Russia's defence ministry said Friday it had finished military exercises it was conducting near the border with Ukraine.

 Analysts said the dollar's losses would likely prove brief.